 - Do you like the chase but not the catch?
 Yes / No

-If you answered yes to three or more of these questions than you probably have a tendency to withdraw or run when relationships get uncomfortable.
-If you answered yes to five or more you may be inadvertantely controlling the relaitonship by being the person who cares the least controls about the relationship.
+If you answered yes to three or more of these questions, then you probably tend to withdraw or run when relationships get uncomfortable.
+If you answered yes to five or more, you may be inadvertently controlling the relationship by being the person who cares the least controls about the relationship.
 By caring the least others can’t hurt you, you aren’t vulnerable or dependent on them, and you can walk away before things get hard or messy.
 However, you also have none of the benefits of loving relationships.
 Of the anxious, avoidant, and secure, the avoidant person has the most control.
 However, power through passiveness, withdrawal, silence, resentment, and unexpressed feelings or needs means no one ever wins, including you.
-When secure relationships are the goal, every one wins and lasting love becomes possible for you both.
-In some cases you may have felt trapped in a relationship that took you weeks and months (or years) to end because you were so into them, feared hurting them, or felt it was you duty to stay.
-To avoid getting trapped again, you may avoid dating, showing interest, involving others, or making commitments until you’re absolutely sure you’re interested (which rarely happens).
+When secure relationships are the goal, everyone wins, and lasting love becomes possible for you both.
+In some cases you may have felt trapped in a relationship that took you weeks and months (or years) to end because you were so into them, feared hurting them, or felt it was your duty to stay.
+To prevent getting trapped again, you may avoid dating, showing interest, involving others, or making commitments until you’re absolutely sure you’re interested (which rarely happens).
 Unfortunately, this cautious approach keeps you passive, which also makes you feel passionless.
 An avoidance approach will never make you or your partner truly happy.
 When you actively engage (share, take risks, sacrifice, and stay connected when things are hard) you feel strong emotions.
-You know this is true because on occasion you’ve felt really excited about someone and have been willing to risk it all.
-Often these people were not good for you or to you, because they lack Empathy, Self control, and Personal responsibility (E.S.P.), but if you choose to engage and stay engaged (with people whom have E.S.P.) it will be worth it.
+You know this is true because on occasion you’ve felt excited about someone and have been willing to risk it all.
+Often these people were not good for you or to you because they lack Empathy, Self-control, and Personal responsibility (E.S.P.); however, if you choose to engage and stay engaged (with people who have E.S.P.) it will be worth it.
 Your emotions will bend to your choices, because in many ways love really is a choice.
 Click here to learn how you can feel the passion you long for: I’m single, I’m in a relationship).

 SECURE ATTACHMENT (self-test)